-THE ORGANIZATION, RELIGION, AND ARCHITECTURE : OF THE PARTHIANS
+THE ORGANIZATION, RELIGION, AND ARCHITECTURE OF THE PARTHIANS

-For five centuries a people, or rather a camp, without past or future, without a religion, an art, or a policy of its own, assumed the protectorate of the East, and saved Asia from the arms of Rome.-GARDNER, on the Parthians
+For five centuries a people, or rather a camp, without past or future, without a religion, an art, or a policy of its own, assumed the protectorate of the East, and saved Asia from the arms of Rome.-Gardner, on the Parthians.

 The Organization of the Parthians.-From the larger point of view the history of Parthia is that of Persia and Central Asia under the paramountcy of the Arsacidae, and no attempt was made by this nomadic tribe to colonize or to weld conquered peoples into a nation.
 The empire was divided by the Caspian Gates into the upper kingdom with eleven and the lower kingdom with seven provinces, but the Parthians were, generally speaking, content to possess the open country and their capitals, and so long as their orders were obeyed and the tribute paid, they allowed the subject populations to develop on their own lines.
-After the conquest of a kingdom, it was either replaced under its monarch, who ruled as a Vassal-king, or else a Satrap termed a Virgenwas appointed.
-In the former category, generally, w Atropatene, of Elymais, Persis, Babylon was governed by a Satran vout, the whole Parthian government resembled closely the feudal system of mediaeval Europe.
+After the conquest of a kingdom, it was either replaced under its monarch, who ruled as a Vassal-king, or else a Satrap termed a Vitaxa was appointed.
+In the former category, generally, were the kings of Media Atropatene, of Elymais, Persis, and Adiabene, whereas Babylon was governed by a Satrap.
+As Gibbon 1 has pointed out, the whole Parthian government resembled closely the feudal system of mediaeval Europe.
 But the Greek cities, which, as we have seen, were scattered widely throughout the empire, and were usually flourishing, were treated in an exceptional manner.
 These city-states, as they might be termed, enjoyed their own municipal government, and resting on old-time privileges, were practically independent.
-For example, the city of Seleucia, which supported the house of Seleucus so faithfully, had a population of over half a million and ruled over a considerable tract of fertile land.
-It paid a fixed tribute to the Parthians, but was regarded as a "free city."
-The Jewish communities also, though in a lesser degree, had been granted municipal independence, and some of them were "free cities" like those of the Greeks.
-When invasion threatened from the West these semi-independent Greek city-states were a source of weakness and even of actual danger to Parthia, as has been pointed out; but on the other hand it was probably Hellenic influence which, permeating the Parthians, kept their empire in existence.
+For example, the city of Seleucia, which supported the house of Seleucus so faithfully, had a population of over half a million and ruled over a considerable tract of fertile land. fixed tribute to the Parthians, but was regarded as a "free city."
+The Jewish communities also, though in a lesser degree, had been granted municipal independence, and some of them were "free cities" like those of the Greeks. invasion threatened from the West these semi-independent Greek city-states were a source of weakness and even of actual danger to Parthia, as has been pointed out; but on the other hand it was probably Hellenic influence which, permeating the Parthians, kept their empire in existence.
 Perhaps the value of the connexion is recognized in the title "Philhellen," which appears on the coins of many Parthian monarchs.

-1 Decline and Fall, vol. 1. p.
-33
+1 Decline and Fall, vol. i. p.
+339 (Smith's edition).